-One characteristic of this kind of content is that it can highlight the applications and benefits that your product or service offers.
-You can put the case studies and testimonials on the institutional website and on the corporate blog too.
+One characteristic of this kind of content is that it can highlight your product or service’s applications and benefits.
+You can put the case studies and testimonials on the institutional website and corporate blog.

-To produce a case study and testimonial you need to interview the client.
-Ask them to talk about the kind of problem they were trying to solve and show how your product/service helped them to overcome their issues.
+Interviewing the client to produce a case study and testimonial would be best.
+Ask them to talk about the problem they were trying to solve and show how your product/service helped them overcome their issues.

 #6.
 Social media posts

 Social media posts can promote content published on other channels, like blogs.

 There are a few ways to utilize this channel, but the most interesting is to create a relationship with consumers and stimulate them to interact with your brand.